input-output-hk/peras-design/analytics/certificates-jan2025.md

 Each vote has a weight, with weights summing to unity.
 A quorum is achieved if the weights total to 0.75 or more.

+### Votes

+Votes cast by persistent versus non-persistent voters contain different information because persistent voters can be identified by a two-byte identifier and the do not have to provide an eligibility proof.

+- Common to all votes
+	- *Election ID:* 8 bytes
+	- *Message:* 32 bytes
+	- *Vote signature:* 48-byte BLS signature on the election ID and message hash
+- Specific to persistent voters
+	- *Epoch-specific identifier of the pool:* 2 bytes
+- Specific to non-persistent voters
+	- *Pool ID:* 28 bytes
+	- *Eligibility signature:* a 48-byte BLS signature on the election ID

+This amounts to 90 bytes for persistent votes and 164 bytes for non-persistent votes.

 ### Certification

 Consider the committee size $n$, which contains $m$ persistent voters.